 JUNE 16th – 17th

-The Irish Maritime Festival is Ireland’s largest annual maritime festival.
-It takes place each summer on the quayside at Drogheda Port.
-This is truly the big daddy of the maritime festivals.
+The Irish Maritime Festival takes place each summer on the quayside at Drogheda Port.
 This award-winning festival attracted over 40,000 visitors last year and continues to grow.
-Last year was an number of exciting tall ships lots of excitement on and off the water, a Viking Village, an artisan food and craft beer zone, a fashion health and beauty zone, loads of family friendly activities for the kids and some spectacular musical performances.
+Last year was a number of exciting tall ships lots of excitement on and off the water, a Viking Village, an artisan food and craft beer zone, a fashion health and beauty zone, loads of family-friendly activities for the kids and some spectacular musical performances.

 For more information: Irish Maritime Festival